 Will I be positive if I slept with an HIV positive person without a condom?

-Even if your partner is HIV positive and you don’t use a condom, it doesn’t mean you will become HIV positive from one exposure.
-The risk is usually less than 1% (less than 1 in 100 chance).
+Even if your partner is HIV positive and you did not use a condom, the risk is usually less than 1 in 100 (less than 1%).

 However, it only takes one exposure to catch HIV.
 This means that luck and other factors are involved.

 So out of thousands of people who have a risk of catching HIV, some will become positive.
 For some people this might be from their first risky exposure.

 HIV is therefore generally a low risk event, but with potentially serious outcomes.
 Taking an HIV testing to know your HIV status is a good idea.